zacanger/niddesa/book/00-introduction.md

 too much of a god-like air; Christians capitalize pronouns when referring to their god, but the Buddha was not a god, he was a human teacher.

-For readability, I have omitted and abbreviated some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
+For readability, I have omitted and omitted some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.
 Without these omissions, the book would be at least